 - Farmers’ markets — In 2007 alone, almost half a million dollars in CalFresh were used at farmers’ markets in California.
 Not all farmers’ markets accept CalFresh, but the number is increasing.

 - Flea markets — California is the first state in the nation to allow the use of SNAP benefits at flea markets.
 Few flea markets currently participate, though the program will likely expand to those with significant food sales.

 - Restaurants — A restaurant meals program was launched to allow homeless, disabled and elderly households to purchase hot food.
 [7 C.F.R. § 274.7(g)(4).]
-Counties can choose to participate in the program.
-The California EBT Project maintains a list of participating counties.
+All counties must now participate in the program.
+[ACL 21-100.]

 - Special programs — If authorized by USDA, drug and alcohol rehabilitation programs, shelters for battered women and children, group living arrangements, and public or private nonprofit homeless meal providers can purchase food on behalf of their residents.
 In some cases these residential programs can redeem CalFresh benefits directly.
 [7 C.F.R. § 278.1(e).]